JetBrains/kotlin-web-site/docs/topics/exceptions.md

 As you can see, the `finally` block guarantees that the resource is closed, regardless of whether an exception occurs.

-As you can see, in Kotlin, you have the flexibility to use only a `catch` block, only a `finally` block, or both, depending on your specific needs, but a try block must always be accompanied by at least one `catch` block or a `finally` block.
+In Kotlin, you have the flexibility to use only a `catch` block, only a `finally` block, or both, depending on your needs, but a `try` block must always be accompanied by at least one `catch` block or a `finally` block.

 ### The Nothing type

 Every expression in Kotlin has a type.
 So what is the type of `throw IllegalArgumentException()`?
 The answer is [Nothing](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-nothing.html), a built-in type, a subtype of all other types, also known as [the bottom type](https://en.wikipedia.org/wiki/Bottom_type).
 This means you can use Nothing in a generic type or as a return type where any other type is expected without causing type errors.

 `Nothing` is a unique type used to represent a function or expression that never successfully completes, either due to always throwing an exception or some other form of non-standard termination, like an infinite loop.